 5. Protect The Kidneys From Infections

 If untreated, UTI may spread to the kidneys – the worst it could get!
-Sometimes, if the bacterium is a tough one, a relapse might occur, targeting the organs.
+You might have to take high doses of antibiotics to treat the infection.
+Such damage to your kidneys might lead to hospitalization.
+In rare cases, if the bacterium is a tough one, a relapse might occur, targeting the other vital organs too.

 Cranberries are super effective in protecting the kidneys from inflammation, thanks to the anthocyanidins present in them.